-The actuarial assessment performed by DTF has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
+The expected timing and amount of long service leave payments is determined through whole-of-government actuarial calculations, which are based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
+These assumptions are based on employee data over SA Government entities.

-AASB 119 Employee Benefits requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds for 2023 is 4.0% (2022: 3.5%).
+The discount rate used in measuring the liability is reflective of the yield on long-term Commonwealth Government bonds.
+The yield on long-term Commonwealth Government bonds increased to 4.25% in 2024 (2023: 4.0%).

-The net financial effect of the changes to the actuarial assumption in the current financial year is a decrease in the long service leave liability of \$8 000 and employee benefits expense of \$8 000.
+The net financial effect of the changes to the actuarial assumption in the current financial year is an increase in the long service leave liability of \$14 000 and employee related expense of \$14 000.